st--/LinearRegression.jl/README.md

 ## What this package does not do:

+Be as comprehensive as SciML's [LinearSolve.jl](https://github.com/SciML/LinearSolve.jl/) (on the other hand, less dependencies).

 Ridge regression (use [MultivariateStats.jl](https://github.com/JuliaStats/MultivariateStats.jl) instead, or convince me it really should be part of LinearRegression.jl as well).

 Handling of DataFrames (use [GLM.jl](https://github.com/JuliaStats/GLM.jl) instead).